Top 10 Best Candy Stores in the US

 The Candy Factory, North Carolina:

-While primarily a candy store, this Lexington-based outfit’s antique decorations were such a hit with their customer base, that the owners began selling them along with candy.
+While primarily a candy store, this Lexington-based outfit’s antique decorations were such a hit with their customer base that the owners began selling them along with candy.

-The red and white striped awning to the brick walls and the wood worn floors all add to the Candy Factory’s old-fashioned candy shop aesthetic.
+The red and white striped awning to the brick walls and the worn wood floors all add to the Candy Factory’s old-fashioned candy shop aesthetic.

 Its candy selection is similarly themed: nostalgic candies, chocolates, Red Bird peppermint puffs (made locally since 1890), stick candy, licorice, sugar-free hard candies and chocolates, root beer barrels, and a ton of other old-school candy favorites.